landergate/timezone-formula/README.rst

 ``timezone``
 ----------

 Configuring timezone by using Pillar data.
-(Debian only)